 Oussama El Addouli, Ph.D.*

-Center Director, IES Abroad Morocco Oussama's Bio
+Center Director, IES Abroad Morocco oussama's Bio

 Dr. Oussama El Addouli is the Director of the IES Abroad Morocco, a branch of the Institute for the International Education of Students in Chicago.
 IES Abroad and Since 1950, has been offering study abroad programs that redefine how students view the world.
 It is a global not-for-profit educational organization present in 21 countries with more than 100.000 American alumni.
 It offers programs in Africa, Asia, Australia, Europe, New Zealand, and South America.
 Dr. El Addouli is the responsible head of the program, and is the main point of contact with colleges and universities in Morocco, Thew Middle East and the U.S. Dr. El Addouli is also a former outreach director at the Fulbright Moroccan American Commission in Morocco.
 He has been working as outreach director, providing academic advice for both Moroccan and American students, scholars and specialists on the higher education system and market in Morocco and the USA.
 Dr. El Addouli received his PhD in The Internationalization of Higher Education and Study Abroad in Morocco.
 He also earned hi Master Degrees in international Relations and development, Global Studies and Social Entrepreneurship from leadings universities in the USA, England, Germany, Austria, Poland and Italy.
 Dr. El Addouli interests and expertise span the fields of Internationalization of Higher Education, Leadership, Management of Higher Education, Educational Curriculum Development and Design, Global Studies, Educational Governance, Higher Education Governance, Multi-Cultural Education, Career and Technical Education, Accreditation, Leadership and Management of Higher Education Institutions and Special Education.
-Dr. El Addouli is very well traveled and has been trained and certified by many prestigious universities such as Harvard in Strategic Management and Leadership, Academic Diplomacy, Social Work, study Abroad and International Education.
-Amelia Dietrich, Ph.D.
+Dr. El Addouli is very well traveled and has been trained and certified by many prestigious universities such as Harvard in Strategic Management and Leadership, Academic Diplomacy, Social Work, study Abroad and International Education. |

 Director of Internationalization and Partnerships, Al Akhawayn University in Ifrane Brian's Bio